Jasper-27/JBot/README.md

 - add an update feature (Can run a command and it will get itself from GitHub)
 - A poll system based on reactions
 - Kick user using username
+- Needs ther permision to kick people

+### Issues

+- Errors out when kicking some people